managervcf/tick-it/README.md

 ## Overview

-Ticket selling app built with microservices style approach.
+Ticket selling app built with microservices style approach, created for learning purposes.

 ### Functionality

-The purpose of the app is to buy/sell tickets to/from another users.
+The goal of the app is to allow users to buy and sell concert tickets.
+The `payments` service managing user payments uses Stripe API.

 ### Structure

 The app consists of 6 different services designed to comminicate in an asynchronous fashion.
 Services are written in TypeScript/JavaScript, running on NodeJS and built with NextJS (front-end), Express and MongoDB (back-end) and NATS Streaming Server to communicate via events.
 Each service lives in its own Docker container, managed by Kubernetes.
-For routing the `ingress-nginx` controller is used
+For routing the `ingress-nginx` controller is used.

 Services also include a shared library as a dependency, called `@tick-it/common`, where all crucial type definitions, classes and common business logic live.
 This shared library is also included in the repository as a submodule.

-List of services:
+List of microservices:

 - `client` - Service responsible for front-end.
 - `auth` - Service responsible for authentication.